 OLEN: Above it, I will have a hardwood floor and in some areas, I’m going to be putting down the cement board and tile on top.

 LESLIE: OK.
-Now, when you’re dealing with radiant flooring with hardwood, you have to make sure that the certain type of hardwood you buy is appropriate for radiant.
+Now, when you’re dealing with radiant heat in floor, and the flooring is hardwood, you have to make sure that the certain type of hardwood you buy is appropriate for radiant.
 And it depends on the way the graining is cut.
 And I forget exactly what it’s called but you have to make sure you buy the correct type of grain: the way the piece of flooring for the wood itself is cut.
 Otherwise, you’re going to get a lot of shifting and movement just due to the nature of the heating.

 OLEN: Right.
 I hear that the PEX tends to cause a little bit more expansion and contraction in the tubing itself.
 And my floor is actually existing pine floor; it’s only a certain area where I’ll be putting in the cement board and the tile.

-TOM: Well, look, I think that either product, as long as it’s installed consistent with the manufacturer’s instructions, is going to be fine.
+TOM: Well, look, I think that either product, as long as it’s installed consistent with the manufacturer’s instructions, is going to be fine for radiant heat in floor.
 PEX is really the more common, known product for this and we’ve seen it in many, many houses.
 PEX stands for cross-linked polyethylene.
 Onix is cross-linked EPDM, so it’s another formulation for a radiant-tubing product.

 Personally, I would use PEX only because it seems to have the history.
 I know that Onix was used a lot on outdoor applications for snow melting and that sort of thing.
 But because it’s inside the house and because it’s got such a great reputation, I would use PEX.
 And I have seen PEX become very, very indestructible when it comes to its ability to work with all sorts of conditions inside the house.